TimeGate Studios: Releases

-TimeGate Studios' debut real-time strategy game, Kohan: Immortal Sovereigns, won positive critical reception receiving several awards including “Strategy Game of the Year” in 2001 by Computer Gaming World, PC Gamer, and Computer Games Magazine.
-The standalone expansion pack, Kohan: Ahriman’s Gift, was released later that year and the company's relative success with the Kohan franchise earned it a nomination for “Rookie Studio of the Year” from the IGDA in 2001.
+TimeGate Studios' debut real-time strategy game, Kohan: Immortal Sovereigns, received several awards including "Strategy Game of the Year" in 2001 by Computer Gaming World, PC Gamer, and Computer Games Magazine.
+The standalone expansion pack, Kohan: Ahriman's Gift, was released later that year and the company's relative success with the Kohan franchise earned it a nomination for “Rookie Studio of the Year” from the IGDA in 2001.

-The studio released an addition to the Kohan series in September 2004 with the release of Kohan II: Kings of War, which was featured as a “Top 10 Game” in 2004 by Computer Games Magazine.
+The studio released an addition to the Kohan series in September 2004 with the release of Kohan II: Kings of War, which was featured as a "Top 10 Game" in 2004 by Computer Games Magazine.
 In November 2004, TimeGate Studios and Atari released Axis & Allies, a real-time strategy game, based on the board game series of the same name, that let players play the role of World War II’s different factions.
 This title is currently TimeGate's best-selling release to date.

 The studio then began to develop in the genre of first-person shooters in October 2006 with the release of F.E.A.R.
 Extraction Point, an expansion pack for Vivendi’s horror game F.E.A.R (First Encounter Assault Recon.)
 F.E.A.R.
-Extraction Point was named “Best Expansion Pack of 2006” by PC Gamer.
+Extraction Point was named "Best Expansion Pack of 2006" by PC Gamer.
 TimeGate Studios further propelled the F.E.A.R. series on the PC with the release of F.E.A.R.
 Perseus Mandate in November 2007.
 The company released F.E.A.R.
 Files, a combination of both expansion packs, for the Xbox 360 in November 2007 as well.

 The studio then began production on Section 8, a sci-fi first-person shooter that was released on the Xbox 360 and PC in September 2009.
 Several months later, TimeGate released Section 8 on the PlayStation 3 in March 2010.
-Further sequels have been hinted upon by TimeGate stating, "...it has never been our intent for it to be a one-product franchise," in reference to Section 8.
-On April 20, 2011, TimeGate released a digital downloadable sequel to the game called Section 8: Prejudice.
+Further sequels were hinted upon by TimeGate, stating in 2010, "...it has never been our intent for it to be a one-product franchise," in reference to Section 8.
+On April 20, 2011, TimeGate released a digital downloadable sequel to the game titled Section 8: Prejudice.

 In late 2012, TimeGate were involved in the development of the much-hyped science-fiction first-person shooter, Aliens: Colonial Marines.
 The game was outsourced to TimeGate by Borderlands developer Gearbox Software, who were originally assigned by publisher Sega to work on the Alien game.
 However, due to troubled development, the game was released in a rushed, incomplete state and received mostly negative reviews.
 Most issues were resolved with a post-release patch.
-Nevertheless, the state of the game upon initial release led to TimeGate laying off twenty-five members of its staff after its release.
+Nevertheless, the state of the game upon initial release led to TimeGate laying off 25 members of its staff after its release.

 In 2013, it was announced that TimeGate was developing a new free-to-play game, titled Minimum, expected to be released at the end of the year.